 Over the year 11 meters were replaced due to damage or vandalism, including vehicle related damage (33 meters were replaced in 2017/18).
-In many cases this occurred on new subdivision sites under development.
-The Annual Plan now includes the extension of the developer's bond (protecting Council's assets from damage during building construction) to repair/replace damaged water supply equipment such as meters.
+In many cases this occurred on subdivision sites under development.
+The Annual Plan now includes the extension of the developer's bond (protecting the Council's assets from damage during building construction) to repair/replace damaged water supply equipment such as meters.

-A new Zone Meter was installed in Ngaio Road in late 2018/19.
+A new zone meter was installed in Ngaio Road in late 2018/19.
 This allows improved pressures and levels of service to be achieved in the Waikanae CBD.
-This is part of ongoing service level improvement projects in the 2018 long term plan.
+This is part of ongoing service level improvement projects in the Long term plan 2018-38.